wang-daniel/GraphingFleas/README.md

 # Setup

 Make sure your computer is running Python 3.

+Dependencies
+    numpy
+    matplotlib

-Then clone the repo, cd into the folder, and run `python planegrid.py`.
+Clone the repo, cd into the folder, and run
+`python planegrid.py`.
 Then use the right arrow key to simulate steps of the flea.

 # Contributors